An efficient second-order cone programming approach for dynamic optimal transport on staggered grid discretization: The SOCP reformulation

-As discussed in \cite{papa14}, one challenge in applying traditional primal-dual algorithms to problem \eqref{eq:opt-disdualori} is the requirement to solve a series of cubic equations to obtain their real roots.
-To avoid this, we adopt an SOCP reformulation of the discretized problem \eqref{eq:disDualReformulation} to transform the projection onto the set $\widetilde{\mathds{P}}$ into a projection onto a second-order cone set.
-For the given second-order cone $\mathds{K}_{\mathrm{soc}}\subset \mathds{R}^{4D+2}$ and any $\x = (x_0,x_1,\ldots,x_{4D})^{\top}\in \R^{4D+1}$, we have the following observation
+As discussed in \cite{papa14}, one challenge in applying traditional primal-dual algorithms to solving \eqref{eq:opt-disdualori} is the requirement to solve a series of cubic equations to obtain their real roots.
+To avoid this, we adopt an SOCP reformulation of the discretized problem \eqref{eq:disDualReformulation} to transform the projection onto the set $\widetilde{\mathds{P}}$ into a parallel projection onto second-order cones.
+For the given second-order cone $\mathds{K}_{\mathrm{soc}}\subset \mathds{R}^{4D+2}$ and any $\x \equiv(x_0,x_1,\ldots,x_{4D})^{\top}\in \R^{4D+1}$, we have